mdohr07/Personal-Blog/README.md

 - The dark theme is the only theme available.

 ## Functional Changes ⚙️
-- Added dynamic routing for categories (work in progress).
+- Added dynamic routing for categories.
 - Added dynamic routing for blog posts.
+- Added Pagination
 - Blog posts are structured with Markdown layouts and Frontmatter.

 ## Future Plans 📝
 I'm currently working on:
-- Improving categories and tags.
 - Creating a customized 404 page.
 - Adding pagination.
 - Implementing a sitemap.